russelsantos19/100-days-of-code/log.md

 **Thoughts**:  I spent 5 hours today in coding.
 And I see that if you want to do and finish something, your attention to time will lose.
 Just focus.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 41: August 04, 2020 Tuesday

+**Today's Progress**:  I made some adjustments to my code.
+I was told to create a separate component for a select tag that had so many options and make the current component long.
+I connect the parent & child component using refs and emit.

+**Thoughts**:  I spent 3 hours in coding today.
+I realized that the way you solved a problem is based on your knowledge on different WAYS to solve it.
+So I have to study deeper in vue.js and find out more ways to solve a problem.
+		I need to learn more on how to communicate parent-child relationship in components like using Bus.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)